-Support America’s National Ballet Company® DONATE
+Support America’s National Ballet Company® DONATE NOW

 Joined ABT 2004 / Soloist since 2016

 Born in Mobile, Alabama, Blaine Hoven began his training at Mobile Ballet under the direction of Winthrop Corey and Ann Duke.
-During his high school years, he trained at the North Carolina School of the Arts with Melissa Hayden, Warren Conover, Fanchon Cordell, Nina Danilova and Susan McKee McCollough.
+During his high school years, he trained at the North Carolina School of the Arts with Melissa Hayden, Warren Conover, Fanchon Cordell, Nina Danilova, and Susan McKee McCollough.
 Hoven received American Ballet Theatre’s National Training Scholarship from 1999 through 2002 and attended ABT’s Summer Intensive for five summers.

-Hoven joined ABT’s Studio Company in September 2003 and the main Company as a member of the corps de ballet in April 2004.
-His repertoire with the Company includes a leading role in Brahms-Haydn Variations, the Ballerina in The Bright Stream, the Lead Mazurka/Czardas in Coppélia, Dorcon in Daphnis and Chloe, Espada in Don Quixote, Bottom in The Dream, the peasant pas de deux in Giselle, the Standard Bearer in The Green Table, Pierrot and Harlequin’s Friend in Harlequinade, Known by Heart pas de deux, Des Grieux in Lady of the Camellias, Russian Dance in Alexei Ratmansky’s The Nutcracker, Lensky in Onegin, Cassio in Othello, Benvolio and Paris in Romeo and Juliet, the Bluebird and a Fairy Cavalier in Ratmansky’s The Sleeping Beauty the Bluebird, the Russian Prince and a Fairy Knight in McKenzie’s The Sleeping Beauty, the Neapolitan Dance in Swan Lake, Aminta and Jaseion in Sylvia, Caliban in The Tempest, Ladislav Slivovitz in Whipped Cream and roles in Airs, After You, Bach Partita, Baker’s Dozen, Brief Fling, C. to C. (Close to Chuck), Clear, Désir, I Feel The Earth Move, In the Upper Room, Mozartiana, One of Three, Overgrown Path, Private Light, Raymonda Divertissements, Seven Sonatas, Sinfonietta, Thirteen Diversions and Troika.
+Hoven joined ABT Studio Company in September 2003 and the main Company as a member of the corps de ballet in April 2004.
+He was appointed a Soloist in August 2016.
+His repertoire with the Company includes a leading role in The Brahms-Haydn Variations, the Ballet Dancer in The Bright Stream, the Lead Mazurka/Czardas in Coppélia, Dorcon in Daphnis and Chloe, Lankendem in Le Corsaire, Espada in Don Quixote, Bottom in The Dream, the peasant pas de deux in Giselle, the Standard Bearer in The Green Table, Pierrot and Harlequin’s Friend in Alexei Ratmansky’s Harlequinade, St. John Rivers and Reverend Brocklehurst in Jane Eyre, Known by Heart pas de deux, Des Grieux in Lady of the Camellias, Lescaut in Manon, Russian Dance in Ratmansky’s The Nutcracker, Dionysius in Of Love and Rage, Lensky in Onegin, Cassio in Othello, Benvolio and Paris in Romeo and Juliet, Bacchus in The Seasons, the Bluebird, the Russian Prince, and a Fairy Knight in The Sleeping Beauty, the Bluebird and a Fairy Cavalier in Ratmansky’s The Sleeping Beauty, Benno and the Neapolitan Dance in Swan Lake, Aminta and Jaseion in Sylvia, Caliban in The Tempest, Ladislav Slivovitz in Whipped Cream, leading roles in C. to C. (Close to Chuck), Désir, Garden Blue, I Feel The Earth Move, Mozartiana, Seven Sonatas, Songs of Bukovina, Symphonie Concertante, Thirteen Diversions, A Time There Was, and Troika, and featured roles in Airs, After You, Bach Partita, Baker’s Dozen, Brief Fling, Clear, Deuce Coupe, In the Upper Room, One of Three, Overgrown Path, Private Light, Raymonda Divertissements, and Sinfonietta.